1. How much should I weigh?

 Third month: 5 - 8 pounds

-Very simply put you need to consume fewer calories than you burn.
+To put it simply, you need to consume fewer calories than you burn.
 Exercise helps with this, but by far the most significant thing you can do is to fix your diet: eat less and eat better.

-the best option you got is A combination of better diet + cardio exercise and weightlifting = gain muscle, lose fat.
-Again forget about weight, depending on your body type and your current situation you might stay at around the same weight or go down then up, that's not exactly bad as long as you're losing fat and the weight comes from muscle.
+The best option you got is a combination of better diet, cardio exercise and weightlifting which helps you in gaining muscle and losing fat.
+Again, forget about your weight since weight loss depends on your body type and your current situation.
+Because of that, you might stay at the same weight or go down then up, that's not exactly bad as long as you're losing fat and the weight comes from muscle.
 You'll still look and feel better.

-Yes, you can get big and strong, you just need 1 gram of protein per pound of bodyweight or lean body mass (your preference) per day.
+Yes, you can get big and strong since you need just 1 gram of protein per pound of bodyweight or lean body mass (your preference) per day.
 This is almost impossible to get as a vegan without a) supplemental protein, or b) getting tons and tons of calories in the process.

 It sounds like you're experiencing Delayed Onset Muscle Soreness (DOMS).
 You should workout again today, and you'll notice that this decreases in intensity over the next couple of weeks.